lbhoe/lbhoe.github.io/_posts/2023-10-19-hello-world.md

 mermaid: true
 ---

+This is my first post adapted from Chirpy - Text and Typography.

 This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.

 ## Headings